meteatamel/cloud-functions-dotnet/README.md

-# .NET Core on Google Cloud Functions
+# .NET on Google Cloud Functions

 ## Functions Framework

+> **Note:** Functions Framework for .NET currently supports .NET Core 3.1.
+You
+> need to change the target framework of generated projects to .NET 6.0.

 [Functions Framework for
 .NET](https://github.com/GoogleCloudPlatform/functions-framework-dotnet) is the